-The next quarterly meeting of the Fund will take place in mid-August for the fourth quarter of FY23.
+The next quarterly meeting of the Fund will take place in March 2024 or possibly sooner to follow-up on Committee business.

 As stated in Article III of the Agreement Between the Government of the United States of America and the Government of the Republic of the Marshall Islands Implementing Section 215 and Section 216 of the Compact, as Amended, regarding a Trust Fund, the purpose of the Fund is to contribute to the economic advancement and long-term budgetary self-reliance of the Republic of the Marshall Islands by providing an annual source of revenue after Fiscal Year 2023.
 For more information on the Fund, visit the official website at https://rmicfatf.com/.